 Tips for describing presenter experience:

 - Define what makes each presenter uniquely qualified to present on the topic

 - Be specific about expertise (i.e., do not simply list years of experience or degrees)

 - List examples of other presentations (e.g., papers, panels) the presenter has completed on the topic

-The abstract is the description that will be used to describe your session in the program book and on web and mobile apps.
+The abstract is the description that will be used to describe your session in the conference app and any session listings.
 Attendees utilize the abstract to determine which sessions are of interest and in selecting sessions to attend.